 Marlborough Food and Wine Festival

 The Speight’s Coast to Coast is one of New Zealand’s most famous multi-sport events.
 The rugged ocean to mountain landscape makes this premier multisport event a must-do.
-The two-day event can be completed with a one, two or three person team and traverses the South Island from Kumara Beach on the Tasman Sea to Sumner Beach on the Pacific Ocean.
-Competitors cycle, run and kayak some of New Zealand’s most multifarious terrain including a mountain run that crosses the Southern Alps and kayaking through New Zealand’s grand canyon.
+The two-day event can be completed with a one, two or three person team and traverses the South Island from Kumara Beach on the Tasman Sea across the Southern Alps to Sumner Beach on the Pacific Ocean.
+Competitors cycle, run and kayak some of New Zealand’s most multifarious terrain including a mountain run over the Southern Alps and kayaking through New Zealand’s grand canyon.

 Speight’s Coast to Coast